rrabotnik-handshake/py-utils/src/schema_diff/README.md

 4. **DeepDiff** compares the two normalized type trees.
    - “Only in left/right” — keys present on one side only
    - “Missing / optional (presence)” — _only_ when the type is the same but optionality differs
+   - “Common” — fields present in both sides with matching types (`--show-common`)
    - “True schema mismatches” — real type conflicts (e.g., `int` vs `str`)

 ---